emilyyyu/emilyyyu.github.io/_pages/about.md

 3. **Neural Network Verification**
   - Theoretical and practical analysis of neural networks in isolation

 Check out my [publications](/publications/) or connect with me via email.
+If you are interested in doing a PhD with me, feel free to reach out.